Raymond Mhlaba: Early political career

 Mhlaba started working at a laundry in Port Elizabeth after leaving school in 1942.
 The horrendous conditions at the laundry converted him to a trade unionist and he became the leader of Non European Laundry Workers Union in 1943.
 In 1943, he joined the South African Communist Party, serving as the party's district secretary from 1946 until the party was banned in 1950.
 In 1944, he became a member of the African National Congress.
 From 1944 Mhlaba maintained dual membership of the ANC and the SACP.
 He rose through the ANC ranks becoming the chairman of the Port Elizabeth branch of the ANC from 1947 to 1953, and then elected to the Cape Executive committee.

 Mhlaba was the first to be arrested for disobeying apartheid laws during the nationwide Defiance Campaign of 1952 together with Govan Mbeki and Vuyisile Mini for three months in Rooi Hel ('Red Hell' or North End Prison, Port Elizabeth).
 The campaign was launched in Port Elizabeth when Mhlaba led a group of volunteers singing freedom songs through the "Whites Only" entrance of the New Brighton Railway Station.
 This action earned him the Xhosa nickname "Vulindlela" or "he who opens the way."
 That same year, Mhlaba was charged under South Africa's Suppression of Communism Act.
 Although his political activities continued, he was barred from attending meetings or gatherings.

+Before leaving he assisted Mandela in writing the Umkhonto constitution.
+In 1962, Mhlaba returned to South Africa, becoming a commander of the MK after Nelson Mandela's arrest.

 After the ANC was banned on 8 April under the Unlawful Organisations Act, the party took up the armed struggle forming its military wing Umkhonto we Sizwe.
 Mhlaba was one of its first recruits and was sent to China for military training.
-Before leaving he assisted Mandela in writing the Umkhonto constitution.
-In 1962, Mhlaba returned to South Africa, becoming a commander of the MK after Nelson Mandela's arrest.
+In 1961, he spent ten months in China, studying at the Nanjing Military Academy.
+During the early 1960s, Mhlaba traveled to the Umkhonto we Sizwe’s military camps in Morocco and Algeria as well as going to other countries to negotiate for military support.